oguzhan-prplbx/xkcdApp/README.md

 3. **Logs**:As this post is going to create many instances to serve the application, we

-### Pre requisites
+### Prerequisites

 - Some Django knowledge
 - Minimal Docker knowledge
-- Free-tier AWS Account
+- Free-tier AWS Account & Basic understanding of AWS
-- AWS CLI installed & AWS Credentials set up
+- [AWS CLI](https://aws.amazon.com/cli/) installed & AWS credentials set up

 ### Index